prometheus-operator/prometheus-operator/Documentation/user-guides/monitoring-kubernetes-ingress.md

 <br>
 <div class="alert alert-info" role="alert">
     <i class="fa fa-exclamation-triangle"></i><b> Note:</b> Starting with v0.39.0, Prometheus Operator requires use of Kubernetes v1.16.x and up.<br><br>
 This documentation is for an alpha feature.
-For questions and feedback on the Prometheus OCS Alpha program, email <a href="mailto:tectonic-alpha-feedback@coreos.com">tectonic-alpha-feedback@coreos.com</a>.
 </div>

 # Monitoring Kubernetes Ingress with Ambassador